sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

       selfHeal: false
 ```

-- `destination`: describes into which cluster and namespace to apply the yaml resources (using the locally-resolvable URL for the cluster)
+- `destination`: describes into which cluster and namespace/project to apply the yaml resources (using the locally-resolvable URL for the cluster)
 - `project default`: is an ArgoCD concept and has nothing to do with OpenShift projects
 - `source`: describes from which git repository and the directory path to fetch the yaml resources
 - `prune`: resources, that have been removed from the Git repo, will be automatically pruned